Learning accounting is just like learning a foreign language.

 Here’s the deal: As an active investor looking to beat the market, you will need to reach the final level of learning the language of accounting.
 Therefore, if you’re just starting out in the world of business and the markets, learning accounting must be your full priority.
 There’s no shortcut.
 To really evaluate businesses and achieve success in the markets, you need to be as comfortable with that as you are with your own native language.

 This is an accounting reading list for people who don’t have time to flick through unimportant books.
-I assure you that each book on this list is worth your time.
+I assure you that all accounting books on this list is worth your time.
 You just must be willing to put in the work.

 Bookkeeping All–In–One For Dummies